In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 A new direction

 That day changed Snowden's life in ways he never could have predicted.
-He joined the army, but at 5-ft.-9 and 124 lbs., he struggled with a heavy backpack causing stress fractures in both legs — and was discharged within months.
+He joined the Army, but at 5-foot-9 and 124 pounds, he struggled with a heavy backpack causing stress fractures in both legs — and was discharged within months.

-He joined the CIA based on his technical skills, but grew disillusioned.
+He joined the CIA based on his technical skills but grew disillusioned.
 In 2012, he got a job as an NSA contractor, working at an underground facility in Hawaii.
 Despite his modest status, he had remarkable access:

 "Deep in a tunnel under a pineapple field — a subterranean Pearl Harbor-era former airplane factory — I sat at a terminal from which I had practically unlimited access to the communications of nearly every man, woman and child on earth who'd ever dialed a phone or touched a computer."